 Do you need server-side rendering (SSR) for your web app?
 If your application is a closed system that should not be indexed by a search engine, a single-page app (SPA) developed on any of the above frameworks is an excellent option.

-The backend part of the technology stack includes more components, and there are many more options to choose from here.
+The backend part of the technology stack includes more components, so you have a variety of web development technologies to choose from.
 The backend works behind the scenes and is invisible to users, but it forms the engine that drives the application and implements its business logic.

 All backend tech stacks include the following main parts: